-You have probably seen the warning to serve resources from a consistent URL in GTMetrix or a similar service.
-The warning sounds something like: “The following resources have identical contents, but are served from different URLs.
-Serve these resources from a consistent URL to save 1 request(s) and 934B.”.
+You’ve probably seen the warning to serve resources from a consistent URL in GTMetrix or a similar service.
+The notice reads as follows: “The following resources have identical contents, but are served from different URLs.
+Serve these resources from a consistent URL to save 1 request(s) and 674B.”.

 This post will help you understand the issue and solve it.

 Why Does it Happen?

-Websites use resources, such as images, CSS and JS files to deliver the desired user experience, including graphics and effects.
-Each of these resources gets “called” by the browser, whenever a user accesses a web page.
+Websites use resources, such as images, CSS, and JS files to deliver the desired user experience, including layout and functionality.
+Each of these resources gets “called” by the browser, whenever a user accesses the web page they are attached to.
 This is called a HTTP request.

 In such cases, resources get duplicated.
-Because the same resource is available at two different URLs, every time the parent-page is accessed by a user, an additional HTTP request is used to call it.
-If the resource is available at separate linked domains, an additional DNS lookup is also triggered.
+Because the same resource is available at two different URLs, every time the page is accessed by a user, an additional HTTP request is required in order to call the resource.
+If it is hosted at separate linked domains, an additional DNS lookup is triggered as well.

 The additional HTTP request slows down your pages, because, what really happens, is that the resource gets downloaded twice per session.

 How to Serve Resources from a Consistent URL

 There are 4 most common situations, resulting in duplicated resources: when a website has both a http and https version or www and naked domain version; when a.mywebsite.com and b.mywebsite.com share resources; when plugin 1 and plugin 2 use the same resources; and when resources are hosted on a CDN and are accessible both via the CDN and the origin server.

 Most often, the issue with inconsistent URLs is caused by resources, such as images, shared by multiple subdomains or linked sites.

-For example, if your website mywebsite.com shares an image with the site division subsite.mywebsite.com, which it links to, you can end up with the following paths to the same file:
+For example, if your website mywebsite.com shares an image with the site division subsite.mywebsite.com, you can end up with the following two paths to the same file:

 This causes inconsistency and triggers an additional HTTP request every time the parent-page is requested.